odigos-io/opentelemetry-go-instrumentation/README.md

 We support a wide range of Go versions (1.12+) and even work on stripped binaries.

-The automatic instrumentation is based on [eBPF](https://ebpf.io/) uprobes.
+This automatic instrumentation is based on [eBPF](https://ebpf.io/) uprobes.
 For more information, see our [How it works]() document.

 ## Getting Started

-Check out our [Getting Started on Kubernetes]() guide for easily instrumenting your first Go applications.
+Check out our [Getting Started on Kubernetes](docs/getting-started/README.md) guide for easily instrumenting your first Go applications.

 ## Current Instrumentations